lrbmike/scrapegraph-ai-fastapi/README.md

 ## Known issues
 > The current support for models is not perfect, and there are quite a few such problems in [Scrapegraph-ai](https://github.com/ScrapeGraphAI/Scrapegraph-ai/issues).

-- When using the Search Graph method, you can't initialize the model using the `model_instance`